There are three ways a church can respond when the demographic of a community changes.

 I realize there are strong opinions with each one of these answers.
 And, none of the answers come easy.
 Frankly, to me it doesn’t matter as much which you choose—as much as it does that you do.

 We need churches of all kinds in all kinds of communities.
-I firmly believe, however, that answering the question of what you are going should ultimately determine the next steps you take.
+I firmly believe, however, that answering the question of what you are going to do should ultimately determine the next steps you take.
 As an organizational guy, I can tell you trying to address the how before you determine the what and why is almost always wasted energy.
 With so much kingdom building needed who has time for that?

 Ron Edmondson is CEO of Leadership Network, former pastor at Immanuel Baptist Church in Lexington, Kentucky, and the planter of two churches.
 This article originally appeared on RonEdmondson.com.